SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 #### Toni, the Virtual Race Strategist

-Using the technology developed for Jona, Release 3.1 introduced an additional race assitant.
-This asssistant is named Toni and is a kind of race strategy expert.
-It is also fully in a separate [documentation chapter](*).
+Using the technology developed for Jona, Release 3.1 introduced an additional Race Assitant.
+This Assistant is named Toni and is a kind of Race Strategy Expert.
+It is also fully covered in a separate [documentation chapter](*).

 ## And now it's time